jwmathis/ECE-672-PacManNN/README.md

 * Custom reward systems tailored for each game.
 * Preprocessing techniques, including frame stacking, grayscale conversion, and frame resizing.

-The primary goal of this project is to develop an understanding and knowledge of DQNs, reinforcement learning, and to familiarization with a framework for methods across different gaming environments.
+The primary goal of this project is to develop an understanding and knowledge of DQNs, reinforcement learning, and familiarization with a framework for methods across different gaming environments.

 ## Getting Started